 When mortal dust to dust does thence return,

 Ensconced in bosom true, never apart,

-Together we shall walk upon the brome.
+Together yet we’ll walk upon the brome.

 When you look out across a prairie grand

-Or at the Rocky Mountains purpled grey,
+Or at rough ragged mountains purpled grey,

 Boreal forests vast in proud command

 Or golden fields mute temperate winds do sway;

 There you will see me, face to burning sun

 Or softly melting into stands of trees,